Succeed Building a Membership Website on WordPress

 Your WordPress membership plugin should have options to create both a registration form and a login page.
 However, you may also want the option to bypass those services if you use another kind of registration or login for your WordPress membership.

 For example, I use ThriveCart, my payment system, to handle registration.
-Not only does it handle paid registrations, but I also have a free registration on one site where people sign up to get a free PDF and also get access to a community on my BuddyBoss theme.
+Not only does it handle paid registrations, but I also have a free registration on one site where people sign up to get a free PDF and access a community on my BuddyBoss theme.

 After registration, BuddyBoss controls the login page rather than relying upon the page created by my WordPress plugin, Wishlist Member.

-When you build a membership, remember that there's often more than one way to achieve the same objective.
-That's why integrations are so important when you choose your WordPress membership plugin.
+When you build a membership, remember that there’s often more than one way to achieve the same objective.
+That’s why integrations are important when choosing your WordPress membership plugin.

 Another thing to consider is event registration.
 You may have events within your member, ranging from Zoom calls to webinars to conferences.
 Make sure you consider the potential for these events and ensure you can register your webinars and other meetings on your membership site directly, rather than having to visit an external page.